-Choose plants that will flower at differing times of the season so your yard always has something desirable to offer.
-Some plants hold their seed or fruit into winter, providing food after other sources have been consumed.
+Choose plants that will flower at differing times of the season, so your yard always has something available.
+Some shrubs and trees will hold their fruit through winter, providing food after other sources are gone.

 - Native nectar plants provide food for butterflies, moths and other beneficial insects through spring, summer, and fall.
 They also produce seeds for birds and other wildlife.

 - Host plants give butterflies, moths, and other insects a place to lay their eggs.
 The hatched caterpillars then feed on the plants until they reach the adult stage.

 - Trees and shrubs produce flowers, berries, and nuts for birds and mammals.

 - Consider sharing some of your vegetable garden with wildlife.
 Fence part of it for yourself and leave some extra for them.

 Insects are the primary source of food for some animals—for them, an insect-free yard is a barren wasteland.
 But, give them bugs to eat, and they’ll not only hang around but help scrub your plants of many pest insects.
 Birds, frogs, lizards, spiders, and some mammals, including bats and the opossum, are among those that feed on insects.
 Even insects eat other insects.
 If you have a pond, the fish will eat them, too.

 Attracting them to your yard is simple: Have lots of plantings and, of course, don’t use insecticides.
 (Read plant tags carefully; there are now hybridized plants on the market that are genetically modified to contain insecticides.)